dcoxnard/handsonml_notes_solutions/02_1_notes.md

     - Data is represented as `numpy` / `scipy` arrays and matrices
     - `Pipeline` created by composing arbitrary transformers and final estimator
         - `Pipeliine` itself is an estimator
+        - Names have to be unique and can't contain double underscores `Pipeline` exposes the methods of its final estimator

 - *When does it make sense to encode a categorical feature as ordinal?* (Q)
     - Makes sense when there is an ordering of feature's values